-Program Description: The MSDH Public Health Laboratory offers a wide range of testing capabilities to support the MSDH program objectives, comply with federal regulatory agencies, and allow rapid response to outbreaks of infectious diseases and events involving chemical and biological threat agents.
+Program Description: The Mississippi Public Health Laboratory offers a wide range of testing capabilities to support the MSDH program objectives, comply with federal regulatory agencies, and allow rapid response to outbreaks of infectious diseases and events involving chemical and biological threat agents.
 The laboratory is essential to the public health function of screening and monitoring the prevalence of disease, as well as having particular environmental health functions and helping to assure the safety of the state's drinking water.
 The laboratory is organized into the following testing divisions:

 Mycobacteriology accepts clinical and reference specimens from various hospitals and county health departments in pursuit of TB elimination.
-The majority of tests performed are unique to the public health laboratory and include specimen concentration, isolation, microscopic examination, MTB Amplified Direct Probe Test, identification tests, and susceptibility tests.
+The majority of tests performed are unique to the public health laboratory and include specimen concentration, isolation, microscopic examination, MTB Direct PCR Test, identification tests, and susceptibility tests.

-Immunology provides HIV confirmation testing and Hepatitis A, B, and C testing for the county health departments and prisons and also performs all Arbovirus surveillance testing, such as West Nile and St. Louis encephalitis.
+Immunology provides HIV confirmation testing and Hepatitis A, B, and C testing for the county health departments and prisons.
+The section also performs all Arbovirus surveillance testing, such as West Nile and St. Louis encephalitis, and testing for vaccine-preventable disease viruses, such as measles, mumps, and rubella.

 Molecular Diagnostics performs the rapid identification testing of various infectious diseases for hospitals and the county health departments.
-This division is the state's only influenza surveillance laboratory and is the primary site for pandemic influenza strain identification.
-This division also participates in enteric outbreaks monitoring for Salmonella species, Shigella species, and shiga-toxin producing E.coli strains.
+This section is the state's only influenza surveillance laboratory and is the primary site for pandemic influenza strain identification.
+The section also participates in enteric outbreaks monitoring for Salmonella species, Shigella species, and shiga-toxin producing E.coli strains.